The following organisations have become SCQF Inclusive Recruiters - Recognising skills by using SCQF levels in the recruitment process.

 Includem are a Scottish charity that works with children, young people and families to help them transform their lives.
 They provide intensive, bespoke support to children, young people and families in challenging circumstances.
 Includem have more than 150 brilliant and dedicated staff working across Scotland.

-Instead of one single campus we have a network of college centres that provide first class learning to students across the region.
-We pride ourselves in being in a position to reach out into the community and we work hard to ensure that we continue to meet the needs of learners and businesses throughout the West Highlands.
+We have a network of college centres that provide first class learning to students across the region.
+We pride ourselves in being in a position to reach out into the community and we work hard to ensure that we continue to meet the needs of learners and businesses throughout the North and West Highlands, Skye and Outer Hebrides.

 ScotRail provides nearly 100 million passenger journeys each year, with over 2,300 intercity, regional and suburban rail services a day, more than 340 stations, and just under 800 trains serving Scotland's railway.
 With over 5,000 employees based across Scotland, it is a large employer with a proud history.